Download the Fact Sheet (Updated 2013)

 - 22.7% of all children in the United States (16.8 million) had parents who were immigrants as of 2009, according to the Urban Institute .
 Of these children, 43.6% (7.3 million) had parents who were noncitizens.

-Immigrants and their children are large and growing shares of the U.S. electorate
+Immigrants, Latinos, and Asians are large and growing shares of the U.S. electorate

 - In 2008, 10.2% (or 15 million) of all registered voters were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an IPC analysis of Census Bureau data.